Reports to: Senior Manager, CSSJ

 - Requires communicating information with co-workers, stakeholders and/or the public; reading correspondence, instructions and/or technical documents; writing correspondence and/or reports and filling in forms.

 Compensation and Benefits

 Salary will be commensurate with experience.
-The Alliance for Safety and Justice offers a competitive benefits package including health insurance, retirement, and annual leave.
+The Alliance for Safety and Justice offers a competitive benefits package including health insurance, retirement, and generous paid time off.

 Applications should be submitted via the posting link on ASJ’s jobs page.
 Please submit a cover letter indicating your interest in ASJ, the role, and your related experience, your resume, and 3-4 professional references.

 The Alliance for Safety and Justice is an equal opportunity employer.
 We strongly encourage and seek applications from women, people of color, including bilingual and bicultural individuals, as well as members of the lesbian, gay, bisexual, and transgender communities.
 Applicants shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, disability, political affiliation, sexual orientation, gender identity, color, marital status, or medical conditions.
 Reasonable accommodations will be made so that qualified disabled applicants may participate in the application process.
 Please advise in writing of special needs at the time of application.
 Employment with Alliance for Safety and Justice is at-will.
 This means that employees are not guaranteed employment for a set time and that they or ASJ may end employment at any time, with or without notice, and with or without cause.
-No manager, supervisor, or employee of Alliance for Safety and Justice has the authority to enter into any agreement modifying the at-will nature of employment.
+No manager, supervisor, or employee of Alliance for Safety and Justice.